 In reality, one research of more than 4,000 victims of breast cancer discovered that about 59% eaten reishi fungus.
 Moreover, several test-tube trials have shown that it can cause cancer organisms to die.
 However, the findings of this research do not necessarily correspond to animal or human efficacy.

 Some study has studied whether reishi might benefit prostate cancer because of its impacts on the hormone testosterone.
-While one instance research showed that molecules discovered in this fungus could reverse human liver disease, the results were not supported by a more prominent follow-up research.
+While one instance research shows that molecules discoveries in this fungus could reverse human liver disease, the results are not supporting a more prominent follow-up.

-Reishi fungus was also explored for its function in the prevention or control of colorectal disease.
+Reishi fungus is also in exploration for its function in the prevention or control of colorectal disease.